bootdotdev/blog/content/news/training-grounds-launch.md

 Great.
 You solved it.
 But are you really ready to move on to the next concept?

-You got _help_ with functions... so it would be nice if you could now pracitce functions _again_, and hopefully complete it this time _without help_?
+You got _help_ with functions... so it would be nice if you could now practice functions _again_, and hopefully complete it this time _without help_?

 Well, pre-training grounds, you only had two options:

 1. Reset the lesson and do it again - but that sucks because you already know the answer to that one
 2. Forge ahead to the next concept and challenge - but now you're building on top of a shaky foundation.

 So it can feel like everything is moving really fast.
-And the answer the the problem?
+And the answer to the problem?

 **More practice challenges of course**!